 Both Molly images are provided by Aquatic Heaven on Amazon.
 Tap to visit.

-Mollies are best kept in an aquarium 20 gallons in size or larger with a satisfactory filtration system.
+You should keep mollies in an aquarium of 20 gallons or larger with a satisfactory filtration system.
 They prefer typical tropical fish temperatures of 72 to 78℉.
-They accept a wide PH range.
+They accept a wide pH range.

-Feeding: Mollies are omnivorous, meaning they require a diet of both animal and plant-based foods.
-Since they are omnivorous, they can eat pretty much anything that you offer to them.
+Mollies are omnivorous, meaning they require a diet of both protein and plant-based foods.
+Since they are omnivorous, they can eat pretty much anything you offer them.

 You can feed the mollies any combination of high-quality pellets or flake food, frozen foods, fresh or cooked vegetables, and algae wafers.
 They are excellent beggars, so be careful not to overfeed.